BojarLab/GlycoGauntlet/README.md

 ## Task

 Given Excel files containing LC-MS/MS glycomics runs (thousands of spectra per file), predict the glycan structure for each detected peak (Alternatively, raw files are available here: XXX).
+All files are negative ion mode, reduced animal glycans, run on a PGC column.
 Input files contain m/z, retention time, fragmentation peak dictionaries, and intensity data.
 Your job is to output glycan structures in (preferably) IUPAC-condensed notation, as well as where they're found (m/z + retention time).

 ## Evaluation